 A $450,000 purchase results in approximately $5,475 in land transfer tax.
 A $600,000 purchase is about $9,475.
 The exact amount depends on the price and the provincial bracket system.

-Do first-time buyers automatically qualify for the land transfer tax refund?
+Do all first-time purchasers automatically receive the land transfer tax refund?

 Is the land transfer tax included in the listing price?